MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableArchiveScanning
 Indicates whether to scan archive files, such as .zip and .cab files, for malicious and unwanted software.
-If you specify a value of $False or do not specify a value, Windows Defender scans archive files.
+If you specify a value of $False or don’t specify a value, Windows Defender scans archive files.
 However, archives are always scanned during directed scans.

 ```yaml